Ava-Vispilio/Deluminator/README.md

 - test_size: This affects the portion of the dataset used for training and validation.
 The dataset starts with around 870,000 values, so 0.5 would give you about 435,000 values
 - num_epochs: This affects how many times the dataset is run through the model.
 A higher value generally means better performance

 After running the model, it will be saved in your directory as model.pt.
-Feel free to replace `path\to\your\model` with your own within the [API script](Model Generation/API/api.py) to use your own model to evaluate webpages!
+Feel free to replace `path\to\your\model` with your own within the [API](Model Generation/API/api.py) to use your own model to evaluate webpages!